SocksTheWolf/DeckConnectSite/_pages/setup.md

 {% img lazy src='/assets/images/setup/deck/CreateANewAction.png' alt='Creating a new Stream Deck button' wrapper_class="center" size="halfsize" %}

-You may notice that you have no actions in your dropdown!
-This is because you need to approve the source first.
+You may notice that you have no actions in your settings dropdown!
+You'll need to approve the DeckConnect instance first.
 {: .notice--warning}

 ### Step 2: Instances

 Actions, by default, do not immediately appear on the first time.
 DeckConnect uses a system called "Instances" to make sure that you can easily manage and categorize buttons from a variety of Unreal sources.

-Once a source has been "approved", the buttons from that source will sync automatically.
+Once a DeckConnect source has been "approved", the buttons from that source will sync automatically.

 #### Approving Instances

-DeckConnect will show you instances that it detects while running an application that has the Unreal DeckConnect plugin included.
-As well as all the instances you have ever approved.
+DeckConnect will show you all the instances of applications that:

+* Currently running that have the Unreal DeckConnect plugin included.
+* Any DeckConnect instances you've ever approved.

+To approve an instance:

-While running your Unreal application:
+1. Run your Unreal Application that has DeckConnect.

-1. Open the Stream Deck software
+2. Open the Stream Deck software
-2. Choose a DeckConnect button.
+3. Choose a DeckConnect button.
-3. Click on the `Instance Settings` link as seen below.
+4. Click on the `Instance Settings` link as seen below.

-**NOTE**: If this is the first time seeing an instance, a `(New!)` indicator will appear.
+**NOTE**: If DeckConnect detects an instance it hasn't seen before, a `(New!)` indicator will appear.
 {: .notice--info}

 {% img lazy src='/assets/images/setup/deck/InstanceSettings.png' alt='Highlighted box around Instance Settings' wrapper_class="center" size="halfsize" %}

-{:start="4"}
+{:start="5"}
-4. On the page that appears, check the box next to the name of the Unreal application you opened previously.
+5. On the page that appears, check the box next to the name of the Unreal application that's currently running.

 #### Managing Instances